studybuffalo/studybuffalo/README.md

 ```
 ```
 SITE_NAME: the name given to this file
-WEBSITE_ADDRESS: the web address for this site
+WEBSITE_ADDRESS: the web address(es) for this site
 ACCESS_LOG_LOCATION: where to store access logs
 ERROR_LOG_LOCATION: where to store error logs
 STATIC_FILE_LOCATION: the location for the django site static files